 Lifestyle factors may also play a role in birth injury risks.
 These include tobacco and alcohol use, illicit drug and narcotic use, and untreated STD/STI.
 Personal choices that place your unborn baby in harm's way may diminish your ability to seek compensation for legitimate medical negligence.
 It is best to take care of yourself during pregnancy to reduce risks for you and your baby.

-However, your behavior does not excuse the poor behavior of medical staff and, if you believe your child’s injury could have been prevented had proper care been provided during your pregnancy, we are here to review your case and help you determine if you have cause to file suit.
+However, your behavior does not excuse the poor behavior of medical staff and, if you believe your child’s injury could have been prevented had proper care been provided during your pregnancy, our firm will review your case and help you determine if you have cause to file suit.

 Birth Injury During Labor